 It’s always a good idea to have more food on hand than you think you’ll need.
 Especially in the case of food photography.

-In the case of ice cream or frozen desserts, your subject might melt before you can get the shot.
+In the case of frozen desserts, your subject might melt before you can get the shot.

 For example, a wad of crumpled up red tissue paper can make a great substitute for your raspberry sorbet.

 You can also use items of dessert that didn’t really work out.
-Swap out the plate for the more attractive version when you’ve determined correct camera settings for the scene you want to shoot.
+Swap out the plate for the more attractive version when you have the camera settings for the scene.

 Common advice is to shoot food with natural light because it’s “better”.
 This isn’t true.
 Pro food photographers use artificial light all the time and are paid to take awesome images.